How Much Does Youth Hockey Cost in New Mexico?

 Where Your Money Goes in New Mexico

-In New Mexico, tournament travel makes up 40% of a typical A season — the largest single cost category.
-Registration is next at 22%.
+In New Mexico, registration makes up 48% of a typical AAA season — the largest single cost category.
+Tournament Travel is next at 21%.

-Savings tip: With almost all competitive hockey requiring out-of-state travel, cluster your tournament choices in the closest market (Colorado or Arizona) to minimize per-trip costs.
-Order all equipment online during March-April clearance — local retail options are extremely limited and markups are higher.
+Savings tip: With most competitive hockey requiring out-of-state travel, cluster your tournament choices in the closest market (Colorado or Arizona) to minimize per-trip costs.
+Order all equipment online during March-April clearance; local retail options are very limited and markups are higher.

 Hidden Costs in New Mexico

-New Mexico's two rinks (Albuquerque area) serve the entire state, creating scheduling bottlenecks and premium ice costs.
+New Mexico's two rinks (both in the Albuquerque area) serve the entire state, creating scheduling bottlenecks and premium ice costs.
 Competitive opponents are in Colorado (6 hours), Arizona (5 hours), or Texas (9 hours).
 Equipment is almost exclusively ordered online.
 Families pursuing competitive hockey should budget for 10-15 out-of-state trips per season.

 Get your personalized estimate at Hockey Budget.